tdwg/dwc/.github/CONTRIBUTING.md

 This document describes how you can contribute to Darwin Core.

-Changes to the standard are subject to the [change policy](change_policy.html).
+Changes to the standard are subject to section 3 Change Process of the [TDWG Vocabulary Maintenance Specification](https://github.com/tdwg/vocab/blob/master/vms/maintenance-specification.md).
 Here's how you can contribute:

 * Want to make a change to the standard?
 Copy and paste one of the **issue templates** below and [submit a new issue](https://github.com/tdwg/dwc/issues/new).
 * Want to contribute to this repository?
 [Fork the repository](https://github.com/tdwg/dwc/fork), make the changes, and [send a pull request](https://github.com/tdwg/dwc/compare).